ArnoVdH/blog/content/timeline.md

 menu: "about"
 ---
 For a professional curriculum vitae, click [here](/files/curriculum.pdf) (in Dutch, 42 kB PDF).

+### 2024
+* Changed jobs to another department as IT project manager
+* Started taking Ritalin
+* Went on a hiking trip in the Black Forest, Germany
+* Followed a course in mindfulness
+* Helped organize a few civil disobedient actions in Brussels

 ### 2023
 * Participated in Code Rouge-Rood 3 (my second time) in Antwerp - got peppersprayed